 Contain and Enjoy

-H. matronalis offers robust color, fragrance, and use in culinary and medicinal applications.
+H. matronalis offers robust color, flavor, and fragrance.

 Like the bachelor’s button cornflower, it has become a country classic, bordering highways and dotting meadows across our nation.
-However, it also contributes nothing to the habitat of local bees, birds, and butterflies.
+However, it also threatens the habitat of local bees, birds, and butterflies.

-Our article Gardening in Small Spaces has some great container ideas to help you keep this plant in check.
+Our article on gardening in small spaces has some great container ideas to help you keep this plant in check.

 What are your thoughts about dame’s rocket?
 Do you grow it?
 Serve it in salad?
+Feed to your goats?
 Let us know in the comments section below.

 Don’t forget to Pin It!